-Mrs. Philip Snowden, who presided, recalled an experience of her own when in 1906 she and Mr.

-Snowden first came to London.
+Mrs. Philip Snowden, who presided, recalled an experience of her own when in 1906 she and Mr. Snowden first came to London.

-"We got tired of hotel life, " said Mrs.

-Snowden, "and obtained rooms in

-Lambeth Palace-road.
-The following

-morning a letter came to me at this

-address which nobody in the world could

-ave known.
-I opened this letter and

-and it looked like, nonsense.

-"Scrutinising it carefully, I divided

-letters and they made sentences
+" We got tired of hotel life, " said Mrs. nowden, " and obtained rooms in Snowden, "and obtained rooms in Lambeth Palace-road.
+The following morning a letter came to me at this address which nobody in the world could have known.
+I opened this letter and it looked like nonsense."

-Space "pulsating with life and it looked like, nonsense mind " was a picture of the universe drawn by Sir OI ver Lodge in a lecture which he delivered last put mvself into the potential residence as into the ether-because that persons Chancellor of the Exchequer.
+Space "pulsating with life and mind" was a picture of the universe drawn by Sir Oliver Lodge in a lecture which he delivered last night at 11, Downing-street, Mr. Snowden's official residence as Chancellor of the Exchequer.